P4z/aa-guard/README.md

 ![AA Guard logo](logo.png)

 AA Guard monitors ladderlog input and dispatches server commands with precision.
-A lightweight, self-contained solution—no external PHP packages—designed for continuous pipe operation.
+A lightweight, self-contained solution, no external PHP packages, designed for continuous pipe operation.

 ## How It Works